Mission Searches

 'search'

-The missions object can be used to search metadata using by sky position, or other criteria.
-The keyword arguments can be used to specify output characteristics like selec_cols and sort_by and conditions that filter on values like proposal id, pi last name etc. The available column names for a mission are returned by the get_column_list function.
+The missions object can be used to search metadata by object name, sky position, or other criteria.
+When writing queries, keyword arguments can be used to specify output characteristics and filter on values like instrument, exposure type, and principal investigator.
+The available column names for a mission are returned by the get_column_list function.

 >>> from astroquery.mast import MastMissions